lauris/awesome-scala/README.md

 * [Spark](http://spark.apache.org/) - Lightning fast cluster computing - up to 100x faster than Hadoop for iterative algorithms (memory caching) and up to 10x faster than Hadoop for single-pass MapReduce jobs.
 Compatible with YARN-enabled Hadoop clusters, can run on Mesos and in stand-alone mode as well.
 * [Scalding](https://github.com/twitter/scalding) - A Scala binding for the Cascading abstraction of Hadoop MapReduce.
 * [Summingbird](https://github.com/twitter/summingbird) - An implementation of the "lambda architecture" as a software abstraction - a single API for Hadoop and Storm.
+* [Scrunch](http://crunch.apache.org/scrunch.html) - A Scala wrapper for [Apache Crunch](http://crunch.apache.org/index.html) which provides a framework for writing, testing, and running MapReduce pipelines.

 ## Modularization and Dependency Injection